Hornnes og Iveland Municipality

-Hornnes og Iveland is a former municipality in the old Nedenæs county in Norway.
+Hornnes og Iveland is a former municipality in the old Vest-Agder county, Norway.
 The 640 km2 municipality existed from 1838 until its dissolution in 1886.
-It included all of the present-day municipality of Iveland and the western half of the present-day municipality of Evje og Hornnes in the Setesdal region of Agder county.
+The area is now divided between Iveland Municipality and Evje og Hornnes Municipality in the traditional district of Setesdal in Agder county.
 The administrative centre was the village of Hornnes where the Hornnes Church is located.
 The other church in the municipality was the Iveland Church in the village of Birketveit.

-History
+General information

-The parish of Hordnæs og Iveland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Hordnæs og Iveland (later spelled Hornnes og Iveland) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 1,848.
-On 1 January 1886, Hornnes og Iveland was divided to create two separate municipalities: Hornnes (population: 1,113) and Iveland (population: 1,103).
-The municipality of Iveland still exists today, while Hornnes currently a part of the municipality of Evje og Hornnes.
+On 1 January 1886, Hornnes og Iveland Municipaliyt was divided to create two separate municipalities: the northern district (population: 1,113) became the new Hornnes Municipality and the southern district (population: 1,103) became the new Iveland Municipality.
+Iveland Municipality still exists today, while Hornnes currently a part of Evje og Hornnes Municipality.